Color psychology for a GREAT night’s sleep

 Variations: Gold, dark orange, red-orange

-Is purple the best color for my bedroom?
+Is purple the best color to paint my bedroom?

 Purple is the color of royalty.
 It’s a very rare color in nature and is considered sacred and precious.
 In pre-historic times, our ancestors very rarely saw purple in nature, which is hard to fathom in today’s technicolor world.
 According to color matters, in 1900 BC, it took 12,000 shellfish to produce 1.5 grams of purple dye.
 No wonder purple is so closely associated with royalty and luxury.
 For your bedroom, accent sparingly with purple to create an air of luxury and decadence.